Floating Hardwood Floors - Introduction

 Floating floors provide benefits in that they are comfortable to walk or stand on for extended periods of time, opposed to harder floor coverings in ceramic tile, marble, stone, and even vinyl.

 In 2007 Armstrong World Industries manufacturer of Bruce, Hartco, and Robbins changed their installation specifications to include many narrower (3 inch minimum width) engineered products that were originally designated to be installed by stapling or gluing direct to subfloors.
-The sudden change surprised us because at one time only longstrip type products were to be used for floating.
+The sudden change that many other manufacturers followed surprised us because at one time only longstrip type products were to be used for floating.
+As of this 2014 update no problems have been reported.

 How Long Does It Take To Install?